benbroks/CellSimulation/README.md

 # CellSimulation

+## Summary ##
+This project is used to simulate the life cycle of _N_ cells over _T_ transitions.
+Each cell is represented as a collection of (27634) CpG sites.
+Each CpG site represents two binary bits (taking on values of _0_ or _1_), which is concretely stored as an integer with value _0_, _1_, or _2_.

+At each discrete transition, a variety of alterations can be made to each cell.
+Cells can die and become randomly replaced by a copy of another cell or a brand-new cell can pop up in its old place.
+Cells can mutate and only change at one of their CpG sites.

+Information about the cells is stored in `csv` format.
+Each row represents a single cell.
+Each column represents a unique CpG site.
+(There are _N_ rows and 27634 columns) The final state of the cell "colony" is displayed via two CSVs (as not to exceed the Excel column limit).
+The first file contains the first 27634/2 = 13817 columns and _N_ rows.
+The second file follows the same dimensions, but the data from the latter half of columns.
+We collect intermediate and final statistics about the cells.
+These are contained within a separate statistics output file.

+See the attached input and output sections for more information on the configurability of the tool.

 ## Compilation Instructions (For Mac Terminal)
 - Run  `make` to compile the executable.
     - Are you seeing `xcrun: error: invalid active developer path`?
 Follow instructions linked (here)[https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a].